Free Erie County Public Records Lookup (Search Anyone)

 Phone: 419.625.7951

-Office hours are Monday through Friday, from 7 a.m. to 4 p.m.
+Office Hours: Monday through Friday, from 7 a.m. to 4 p.m.

 In Erie County, Ohio, the Adult Probation Department is in charge of services for offenders who have been given the opportunity to serve out all or part of their sentences at home.11